CheeseCake87/CheeseCake87/markdown/2023-08-08_i-got-carried-away-with-using-python-to-commit-my-obsidian-vault-to-github.md

 ![](https://raw.githubusercontent.com/CheeseCake87/gnome-terminal-loader/master/assets/main_py_gnome_terminal.png)

-It's obviously only compatible with a Linux OS with gnome-terminal and python installed.
+As you can guess from the name, Gnome Terminal Loader is only compatible with a Linux OS with gnome-terminal and python installed.
 I'm sure it could be adapted for other OS's, but I don't have the time or the inclination to do that.

 The decision to incorporate the python script into the plugin was an interesting thought to me.
 I initially started attempting to build in git functionality, showing push and pull icons.
 However, you can quickly open a can of worms when trying to deal with private repos.
-So, I decided to keep it simple, and just run the python script.
+So, I decided to keep it simple, and run the python script.

 My solution for the python script was to have a main.py file in the root of the vault, that contains a simple cli menu that I can extend in functionality.
 So I adapted the `git-push.py` and `git-pull.py` scripts into the `main.py` file,